tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/产品简介/群组系统/群组系统_intl_en.md

 | ApplyJoinOption | String | Membership application option | The following options are available:<ul style="margin:0;"><li>DisableApply: disallow any application.</li><li>NeedPermission: group owner or admin's approval is required.</li><li>FreeAccess: users can join the group freely without prior approval.</li></ul>|

->The permissions to modify the group name, introduction, announcement, and profile photo URL are described as follows:
+>!The permissions to modify the group name, introduction, announcement, and profile photo URL are described as follows:
 >- In a work group, any member can modify them.
 >- For other group types, only **non-ordinary members** can modify them.